Electric car use by country: Government incentives

-The Federal Government pledged to spend $74.5 million on charging infrastructure in the budget in 2021.
+The Federal Government pledged to spend $74.5 million on charging infrastructure in the 2021 budget.
 The Federal Government is also contributing $15 million to a national electric vehicle charging network built by Evie Networks and connecting Melbourne, Canberra, Sydney, Adelaide and Brisbane.

 Austria

 Sales of new battery electric vehicles (BEV) rose from 1677 in 2015 to 6764 in 2018.
-At the first half of 2019, 4913 new BEV were sold, representing 2.8% of the overall sales.
+In the first half of 2019, 4913 new BEVs were sold, representing 2.8% of the overall sales.